scripttease/scripttease.github.io/_posts/2016-05-26-how-i-made-a-jekyll-website.md

 node --version
 ```

-Use
+If any installed version is too old, use:

 ```
 sudo apt-get update
 sudo apt-get upgrade
 ```

-To check computer for suitably up-to-date versions or
+To get your versions suitably up-to-date, or

 ```
 sudo apt-get install